hepatil/DriverTripDemo/README.md

 Discard any trips that average a speed of less than 5 mph or greater than 100 mph.
 Generate a report containing each driver with total miles driven and average speed.
 Sort the output by most miles driven to least.
 Round miles and miles per hour to the nearest integer.

-Code will generate Output.txt file in C drive.
+Code will generate Output.txt file in C:/dev directory..

 Example input:
 Driver Dan